ibexa/documentation-developer/docs/commerce/checkout/checkout_api.md

-To update the checkout, use the `CheckoutServiceInterface::updateCheckout` method and provide it with the `CheckoutUpdateStruct` struct that contains data collected at each step of the workflow, as well as a transition name to identify what step will follow.
+To update the checkout, use the `CheckoutServiceInterface::updateCheckout` method and provide it with the `CheckoutUpdateStruct` struct that contains data collected at each step of the workflow, as well as a transition name to identify what step follows.

 All data is placed in session storage.